Tattomoosa/mattotousa.dev/content/blog/why-zola/index.md

 I have one main template called `base.html` that all my other templates extend from.
 This template contains everything necessary for the header and footer of the site, so the templates extending it only need to worry about the actual content.

-<TODO>TODO figure out how to import child templates and put an example here</TODO>

 ### Easy Image Processing At Build Time